Casting is not just for movies and fishing…

 - Is casting any different for a company project than it is for the performing arts?
 No, it’s crucial in both settings to find the right people for the right roles.

 - Is casting any different than selecting a team for a project?
-Not really — casting directors and project managers both know what skills and experience is required.
+Not really — casting directors and project managers both know what skills and experience are required.
 Presence and chemistry are necessary, so both must assemble a cast that “clicks.”

 - Is casting any different in the workplace for assigning the specific team members to create the perfect cast?
 Teams and casts are both made up of individuals, but must function as a unit.
 Some people won’t make the grade, but casting directors (and project managers) must be resolute in casting only the people who can best lead the cast to success.